eProsima/DDS-Router/README.md

-# eProsima Databroker
+# eProsima DDSRouter

-The Fast DDS Databroker is an application developed by eProsima that allows, using Fast DDS, to communicate by DDS protocol different networks.
+The Fast DDS DDSRouter is an application developed by eProsima that allows, using Fast DDS, to communicate by DDS protocol different networks.